tiagomms/xr-portfolio/_posts/2023-07-11-xr-design-fellowship-begins.md

 Every wiki chapter will consist of a module with both assignments and how it is going so far.
 There are 12 modules, one for each month.
 You can see the modules above in the header.

 Disclaimer: Most notes you will read regarding the live session and module glimpses are taken or paraphrased directly from the experts that are showing us state-of-the-art XR Design or from the XR Design Fellowship team.
-For me these notes are mostly a learning summary of what I have learned this month.
+For me these notes are mostly a learning summary of what I have learned that month.

-My work (besides learning, taking notes, etc) are really the assignments prototypes we need to do every month, in which I tend to get feedback from other XR Design colleagues and the experts themselves.
+My main focus (besides learning, taking notes, etc) are really the assignments prototypes we need to do every month, in which I tend to get feedback from other XR Design colleagues and the experts themselves.

 Hope you enjoy.